 Creating opportunities for meaningful, purposeful and relevant Jewish exploration.

-CJEL is committed to creating an equitable environment for all who seek to engage and find their own space in Jewish life.
-Our vision is for all Jews, their friends and life partners of other faiths, and people exploring Judaism to feel welcome to participate in Jewish living and learning experiences to the extent of their abilities and interest, and to find a space of belonging in Jewish Buffalo regardless of race, gender identity, sexual orientation, or ability.
+The Center for Jewish Engagement and Learning’s Belonging vision is for all Jews, their friends and life partners, and people exploring Judaism to feel welcome to participate in Jewish living and learning experiences regardless of race, gender identity, sexual orientation, or ability.

 Do you need help finding where you belong in Jewish Buffalo?
 We would love to get to know you.
 Please reach out to us to meet over Zoom, for coffee, lunch or a drink – we will come to you!
 Contact Mike Steklof at email@example.com